-9.4.5.2 Full-Scale Calibration Register: FSC[2:0]
+8.4.5.2 Full-Scale Calibration Register: FSC[2:0]

 The full-scale or gain calibration is a 24-bit word composed of three 8-bit registers.
-The full-scale calibration value is 24-bit, straight binary, normalized to 1.0 at code 400000h.
+The full-scale calibration value is 24 bits, straight binary, and normalized to 1.0 at code 400000h.
 Table 12 summarizes the scaling of the full-scale register.
-Note that while the full-scale calibration register can correct gain errors > 1 (with gain scaling < 1), make sure to avoid overloading the analog inputs.
+Note that although the full-scale calibration register can correct gain errors greater than 1 (with gain scaling less than 1), make sure to avoid overloading the analog inputs.